roadSurfer/graphql-webflux-dataloader/README.md

 * JOOQ added.
 * Example data structure created (customers, companies)
 * H2 data access implemented
+* Data loaded by services, and from GraphQL resolvers, primed into data loaders to avoid redundant re-fetching in subsequent resolvers.
+* Joins added (i.e. joins automatically added based on requested GraphQL fields)

 ## Pre-Requisites
 Some settings in some of the files (e.g. gradle.properties and build.gradle) mean that as things currently stand